getwax/bls-wallet/CONTRIBUTING.md

 - When run, all Github Actions workflows should succeed.
 - All TODO/FIXME comments in code should be resolved, unless marked `merge-ok` with a description/issue link describing how they can be resolved in future work.
-- The author of a comment may mark it as [resolved](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/commenting-on-a-pull-request#resolving-conversations) when they are satisified with a requested change or answer to a question.
+- The author of a comment may mark it as [resolved](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/commenting-on-a-pull-request#resolving-conversations) when they are satisfied with a requested change or answer to a question.
 You are not required to resolve all comments as some may provide good historical information.

 ## Your PR is merged!

 Thanks for your hard work!
-Accept our heartfelt graditiude and revel in your masterful coding and/or documentational skills.
+Accept our heartfelt gratitude and revel in your masterful coding and/or documentational skills.

 ### Thanks